ec1oud/sologyr/README.md

 - Download and install [the APK](https://github.com/ec1oud/sologyr/raw/master/android/app/sologyr-release.apk)
 - Select "Install Pebble watch face" from the menu

-Intended for use with [GadgetBridge](https://github.com/Freeyourgadget/Gadgetbridge), thus it has its own Android companion app rather than relying on Javascript.
+Can be used with [GadgetBridge](https://github.com/Freeyourgadget/Gadgetbridge), thus it has its own Android companion app rather than relying on Javascript.
+Can also be used with the official Pebble app on Android.
+No iOS support yet.

 yr.no provides nice forecasts, but not real-time sensor readings, so using darksky.net for now.